Salvatori &Fabrizio Faina

 comic book shouldn't have surprised me, nor are his

-comics, and I am aware of their cultural importance
+and I am aware of their cultural importance because they

-been impossible but for the existence of the famous
+for the existence of the famous (or infamous) Classics

-condition, costs $225 on the internet these days.
-I
+very fine condition, costs $225 on the internet these

-paid 10 cents back then.
-Is there a message in
+days.
+I paid 10 cents back then.
+I recall collecting

 Comics abound in Italian

-to bring famous literary figures to life sporting
+bring famous literary figures to life sporting little

-little balloons above or beside their heads, it is
+balloons above or beside their heads, it is probably a

+Scafati, near Salerno).
 There were 12 issues in all,

-covering, indeed, much of the important literary output of Naples' most
+covering, indeed, much of the important literary output

 I happen to be looking at the issue dedicated to the play, Filumena Marturano, but the format is identical on all of them: 30 x 21 cm (about the size of a standard sheet of typewriting paper), glossy color cover, about 60 black-and-white pages with 6 to 8 cartoon panels to a page.
 Credit is given in the editorial information to those who adapted the text of the original play, the cartoonists, and those who did the lettering.
 Additionally, there are some paragraphs of praise from a few people in the De Filippo family who like the idea.